earthly/website/blog/_posts/2021-06-22-markdown-lint.md

 ## [textlint](https://textlint.github.io/)

 `textlint` is a pluggable linting tool that supports markdown, plain text, and HTML.
-The plug-in architecture means that it can offer the features of other tools by wrapping them.
+The plug-in architecture means that it can offer the features of some of the previous items by wrapping them up as a plug-in.
 It has a [plug-in](https://github.com/textlint/textlint/wiki/Collection-of-textlint-rule#rules-english) for `alex`, `write-good`, and for many spell checkers and grammar checkers.
-The downside of this flexibility is that it is a bit harder to set up and configure: each plug-in must be install separately.
+The downside of this flexibility is that it is a bit harder to set up and configure: you have to install each plug-in separately.

-Install
+Install:

 ```
 $ npm install textlint --global